sfigg/commercialization-public/test/hlk/testref/sensor-device-testing-prerequisites.md

 -   [Test computer configuration](#bkmk-hck-sensor-tc).

-Sensor devices as defined here are devices that work with the Windows® Sensor and Location platform.
+Sensor devices as defined here are devices that work with the Windows Sensor and Location platform.
 Currently this platform is only available on Windows 8 and Windows 7.

 ## <span id="BKMK_HCK_Sensor_hR"></span><span id="bkmk-hck-sensor-hr"></span><span id="BKMK_HCK_SENSOR_HR"></span>Hardware requirements